aerospike/aerospike-terraform-aws-eks/README.md

 ./install.sh
 ```

+The script will deploy all the resources using Terraform.
+The Terraform template creates an EKS cluster with the AKO controller, along with an Aerospike cluster.

 This will take around 20 to 25 minutes.
-When it's done, you need to create the `aerospike-secret` that the blueprint is using to access the `features.conf` file to validate your Aerospike license.
+When it's done, you need to create the `aerospike-secret` that the blueprint is using to access the [`features.conf`](https://aerospike.com/docs/server/operations/configure/feature-key) file to validate your Aerospike license.
 So, make sure you have a valid `features.conf` file, put it in the `examples/secrets` folder (the repository is ignoring this file), and run the following command:

 ```
 kubectl create secret generic aerospike-secret --from-file=examples/secrets -n aerospike